FUNDS TRANSFER AGREEMENT AND AUTHORIZATION

 This Agreement and Notice applies to Funds Transfers as defined in Article 4A of the Uniform Commercial Code and Subpart (B) of Regulation J of the Board of Governors of the Federal Reserve System.

 If you send or receive a wire transfer, Fedwire may be used.
 Regulation J is the law covering all Fedwire transactions.
 This means that your rights and liabilities in a wire transfer involving Fedwire will be governed by Regulation J.

 We are required by regulation to know to whom the money is being sent.
 We need an account number for the beneficiary and a complete physical address.
 No PO Boxes may be used.

-The credit union may establish or change cut-off times for the receipt and processing of funds transfer requests, amendments, or cancellations.
-Unless other times are posted for the various types of funds transfers, the cut-off time for processing outgoing wire requests will be 3:30 p.m.
-CST for international wires and 3:30 p.m.
-CST for domestic wires on business days, Monday through Friday, excluding observed holidays.
-Payment orders, cancellations, or amendments received after the applicable cut-off time may be treated as having been received on the next business day and processed accordingly.
+The credit union may establish or change cut-off times for the receipt and processing of wire transfer requests, amendments, or cancellations.
+Unless other times are posted for the various types of wire transfers, the cut-off time for processing outgoing wire transfer requests will be 3:00 pm CT for domestic wires on business days, Monday thru Friday, excluding observed holidays.
+Wire transfer requests, cancellations, or amendments received after the applicable cut-off time, or which are received timely but require additional processing, may be treated as having been received on the next business day and processed accordingly.